CoLR-Det: Collaborative Latent Restoration for Small Object Detection in Low-Resolution Remote Sensing Images: METHODS

-The extracted shared multi-scale features are represented as $\left\{\mathbf{F}_l\right\}_{l=1}^L$, where $\mathbf{F}_l$ represents the feature map of the $l$-th layer, with different spatial resolutions and channel numbers.
-They contain rich semantic information to support multi-size object detection.
+The extracted shared multiscale features are denoted as $\left\{\mathbf{F}_l\right\}_{l=1}^L$, where $\mathbf{F}_l$ is the feature map of the $l$-th layer with a specific spatial resolution and number of channels.
+These features contain rich semantic information for multiscale object detection.